midonet/midonet/docs/rest-api-specification.md

         <td>Yes</td>
         <td>Type of router port.
 It must be one of:
 <ul>
-<li>MaterializedRouter</li>
+<li>ExteriorRouter</li>
-<li>LogicalRouter</li>
+<li>InteriorRouter</li>
-<li>MaterializedBridge</li>
+<li>ExteriorBridge</li>
-<li>LogicalBridge</li>
+<li>InteriorBridge</li>
 </ul>
 <p>
-Materialized router port is a virtual port that plugs into the VIF of an entity, such as a VM.
+Exterior router port is a virtual port that plugs into the VIF of an entity, such as a VM.
 It can also be a virtual port connected to a host physical port, directly or after implementing tunnel encapsulation.
-Access to materialized ports is managed by OpenVSwitch (OpenFlow switch).
-Materialized bridge port
+Access to exterior ports is managed by OpenVSwitch (OpenFlow switch).
+Exterior bridge port
-    is the same as materialized router port but it is a port on a virtual bridge.
+    is the same as exterior router port but it is a port on a virtual bridge.
 </p>
 <p>
-Logical router port is a virtual port that only exists in the MidoNet virtual router network abstraction.
+Interior router port is a virtual port that only exists in the MidoNet virtual router network abstraction.
 It refers to a logical connection to another virtual networking device such as another router.
-Logical bridge is the equivalent port type on a virtual bridge.
+Interior bridge is the equivalent port type on a virtual bridge.
 </p>
         </span></td>
     </tr>
     <tr>
         <td>peerId
-(Logical only)</td>
+(Interior only)</td>
         <td>UUID</td>
         <td/>
         <td/>